MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/6-exercise-test-metrics-alerts.md

 1. Close the device app.
 You should get a second email to this effect.

-Testing the alert system did not take long!
+Testing the alert system didn't take long!
 Let's summarize whet we've achieved in this module, and finish with a knowledge check.